qeeqbox/rhino/README.md

 - & More features to Explore

 ## Roadmap
+- Add edit and import settings to the web interface
 - Continue implementing the rest of actions (Currently there are 10 out of 65 actions implemented)
-- Add import settings to the web interface
 - dd multi-submit tasks
 - Refactor the web interface